<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=791621130965670&amp;ev=PageView&amp;noscript=1">

 Management Information System

 A management information system(MIS) is used to oversee the performance of the organization.
 The results from the TPS are input into the MIS to produce management reports that can predict or control future organizational performance.
 An MIS can be used in different ways within the enterprise like a budgeting system to gather information to set accurate budget monthly or annually based on reports of how much money has been spent by the organization in a specific period of time.
-Other examples could be as a sales system analyzing data gathered from point of sales and as a human resource information system for collating information about employees, attendance, performance management etc.
+Other examples include project management tools, sales system analyzing data gathered from point of sales and as a human resource information system for collating customer data like employees, attendance, performance management etc.

 Customer Relationship Systems